ajeetgill/TCP-Socket-to-HTTP-server/ReadMe.md

 >     - similar to [VS-Code Live server (Readme)](https://github.com/tapio/live-server#readme)
 >   - try making it accesible via internet (using ngrok)
 >   - hosting it on a live URL accesible from anywhere on the internet.

-## Provided Files

-Test files are provided, and they should be put in the same directory that the server is in.

-- TCPServer.py
-  - this is a simple socket server in which the request message is any text line, and the response is the same text line but all letters are in upper case.
-- TCPClient.py
-  - a simple socket server in which the request message is any text line, and the response is the same text line but all letters are in upper case.
-- index.html, flex.html - just to check that different routes are indeed working we will be using `form.html` later on.
-But
-- form.html - as of now it's just to check (like flex.html)
-  - other-git-branches : we will modify the server to handle POST requests
-  - other-git-branches : return a templated-html(`success.html`) page populated from POST request response
-  - other-git-branches : make the `success.html` be only accessible via form submission on `form.html`, visiting `success.html` directly will redirect to `form.html` with warning-text

-## Test if working

-Running the Provided Server, open terminal and type :

-- `python3 file_name.py`

-  <small>running TCPServer.py/TCPClient.py file will run server/client respectively</small>

-#### FOR BASIC SERVER <small>Files provided in Repo</small> <hr>

-- run server and client both are running.
-- Sending some text(e.g. `test-text`) from client-temnial should output `TEST-TEXT` on the client-terminal.
-  <br>Meanwhile the server-terminal should print `Requested Text: test-text`<br>

-#### FOR HTTP-WEB-SERVER <hr />

-UPPERCASE-transformation shouldn't be working anymore.

-Run the server file, but for client - your **_Web-Browser_** is the client <br>TCPClient.py file isn't needed anymore at this point.

-Open a browser, and type in the request : http://localhost:8000/index.html

-All the test files should be successfully retrieved from the server.

-> 💡Pro-tip : don't forget to close the things you open ;)

 ## Additional Information